mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 – displays a list of design collections with a few design thumbs per collection

 == Changelog ==
+= 3.21.3 =
+* Added custom mystyle filter to add or remove html classes from the Customize button, Refactored the PHP code in the design-profile-page class to better handle the construction of the Profile Page Title.
+Increased the default designs per tag limit on the design tag page.

 = 3.21.2 =
 * Fixed possible SQL injection vulnerability